List of programs broadcast by ABS-CBN

-This is a list of programs broadcast by ABS-CBN, a Philippine television network.
-The network is headquartered in ABS-CBN Broadcasting Center, Diliman, Quezon City.
+The following is a list of original programming previously broadcast by ABS-CBN, a defunct free-to-air commercial broadcasting television network in the Philippines, owned by ABS-CBN Corporation.
+It was headquartered on the ABS-CBN Broadcasting Center in Diliman, Quezon City.

-On May 5, 2020, ABS-CBN was issued a cease-and-desist order by the National Telecommunications Commission (NTC) and Solicitor General Jose Calida, after the NTC refused to renew the network's franchise license earlier in February 2020.
-The franchise license expired on May 4, 2020, and a day later, ABS-CBN officially signed off in the evening.
-On July 10, 2020, the House Committee of 18th Congress rejected the franchise renewal of ABS-CBN.
-As a result, the network was forced to cease operations of some of its divisions and laid off its workers on August 31, 2020.
+On May 5, 2020, ABS-CBN was issued with a cease and desist order from the National Telecommunications Commission (NTC) and Solicitor General Jose Calida.
+The franchise license expired on May 4, and a day later, ABS-CBN officially signed off in the evening.
+On July 10, 2020, the House Committee on Legislative Franchises of the 18th Congress has denied the renewal of ABS-CBN's broadcasting franchise.
+As a result, the network forced to cease the operations of numerous divisions and laid off its workers.

-Kapamilya Channel and A2Z replaces ABS-CBN (including its flagship terrestrial television station, DWWX-TV Channel 2 in Manila, now operating as DZMV-TV Channel 2) and can be viewed via terrestrial television (DZOE-TV Channel 11) on analog free TV in Manila, DYPR-TV Channel 12 in Tacloban, and Channel 20 on digital TV nationwide), cable, satellite and online.
-A2Z is a blocktime agreement between ABS-CBN Corporation and ZOE Broadcasting Network.
+After shutting down its terrestrial and regional stations, ABS-CBN started distributing its own programs on Kapamilya Channel (a cable channel), Kapamilya Online Live (a web-based channel), and A2Z (a free-to-air channel in partnership with ZOE Broadcasting Network).
+The corporation has also entered into an acquired agreement with multiple networks to broadcast the ABS-CBN programs, including TV5, GMA Network, and All TV.

-Original programming
+Former original programming

 Note: Titles are listed in alphabetical order, followed by the year of debut in parentheses.